Balancing Covariates in Survey Experiments: Stratified rejective sampling and rerandomization

 \subsection{Stratified rejective sampling and rerandomization}

 Stratified random sampling and stratified randomization can balance discrete covariates that are most predictive of the outcomes.
-However, additional covariates aside from the stratification variables may remain unbalanced at both the sampling and treatment assignment stages.
-In the sampling stage, if these covariates are not well-balanced such that the sampled units are not representative.
-Even when the experiment is conducted and analyzed perfectly, the estimation accuracy on the target population still decreases compared to manipulation under a more representative sample \citep{banerjee2017decision}.
+However, additional covariates aside from the stratification variables may remain unbalanced.
+In the sampling stage, if these covariates are not well-balanced such that the sampled units are not representative, the estimation accuracy on the target population decreases \citep{banerjee2017decision}.
 In the treatment assignment stage, the covariate imbalance between the treatment and control groups may lead to large variability and conditional bias.
 Thus, balancing additional covariates at both stages is desirable.
 Suppose that we collect covariates $W_i\in \mathbb{R}^{J_1}$ at the sampling stage from another survey or previous research.
 After the sampling stage, only a small proportion of the population is sampled, and more covariates of the sampled units, denoted by $X_i \in \mathbb{R}^{J_2}$, can be collected at the treatment assignment stage.
 Next, we introduce how to use SRSRR to balance $W_i$ and $X_i$.
 SRSRR consists of the following two stages:

 {\it Stratified rejective sampling.} In this stage, to make the sampled units more representative of the target population, we can reject the samples that result in covariate imbalance and repeat the stratified random sampling procedure until we obtain a sample with satisfactory covariate balance between the sampled units and the population \citep{fuller2009reject}.
 Let $\bar W=N^{-1} \sum_{i=1}^{N} W_i = \sumk \Pik \bar W_{[k]}$ and $\barWS =\sumk \Pik \barWSk$ denote the population mean and weighted sample mean, respectively, where $\bar W_{[k]} = \Nk^{-1} \sumik W_i$ and $\barWSk = \nk^{-1} \sumik Z_i W_i$ are the stratum-specific population mean and sample mean, respectively.
 We can use the Mahalanobis distance between $\bar W$ and $\barWS$ to measure the covariate imbalance, which has the advantage of being affinely invariant \citep{Morgan2012}.
 The Mahalanobis distance is defined as